Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Since it is used in a variety of different cultures over the ages, their symbolic meaning can differ between cultures.
 To find the correct meaning and association, you must trace back each individual culture.
 For example, in Egypt and Greece, it represented fertility.
 According to the Chinese, it symbolizes abundance, purity, and innocence.
-The lily also was a symbol of sexuality to the Greeks as well.
+The lily was a symbol of sexuality to the Greeks as well.

 It may be more closely linked to Christianity than any other culture in the world.
-According to Christians, it's a symbol of Virgin Mary, who was pure in the heart and the soul.
+According to Christians, it's a symbol of the Virgin Mary, who was pure in the heart and the soul.
 The lily can represent the same thing, purity, as well as innocence and chastity, all associated back to the Virgin Mary.

-This beautiful flower has other associations to Christianity besides Virgin Mary, though.
+This beautiful flower has other associations to Christianity besides the Virgin Mary, though.
 It can be used to symbolize your faith and love for God, as well.
 Since tattoos are often subject to critics, it could be deemed to fit in those narrow boundaries and is often considered to be appropriate for such purposes.
 It's often used to represent your own personal connection to your faith.

 It is a beautiful flower that holds many symbolic meanings from across the globe and holds deep value and beauty to those who wear it as body art.
 When done correctly and in detail, very few flowers can match the beauty of the lily tattoo.

 More Ideas for Your Lily TattooClick thumbnail to view full-size

 What Kind of Design Can I Put With My Lily Tattoo?